Trupti Jayin Answers Why Humans Should not Eat Animals

 Vegetarianism is high on the evolutionary cycle.
 As primitive humans, we knew little and so survived on berries and fruits.
 We scrimmaged the earth to eat leaves and roots, lived in grave circumstances and lived short lives.
 Either the fury of nature swallowed us, or we became food for the wild.

-Time teaches those who listen to its subtle messages.
+Time teaches those who listen to their subtle messages.

 You eat...you become